 1. Get organized with the help of a checklist.
 If you use a tax preparation checklist, you’ll know for sure that you have all the right documents ready and that you won’t miss a single detail.
 A tax preparation checklist is the best way to stay organized because you can physically see what you have already done, as well as what needs to be completed in the future.

 2. Get tax help if need be.
 You can find tax help in a couple of different ways.
+If you're looking for free tax help, the IRS offers 2 programs to eligible taxpayers: Volunteer Income Tax Assistance (VITA) and Tax Counseling for the Elderly (TCE).
+There are also numerous software programs to help you prepare and file your tax return.
 Many people use tax preparation software because it helps them stay organized, maximize tax deductions and tax credits, and file electronically.
-If you are looking for one-on-one tax preparation assistance, consider hiring a tax professional.
+If you are looking for one-on-one tax preparation assistance, consider hiring a CPA or tax professional.

 3. Triple-check your work.
 Do not be tempted to send off your tax return until you review it at least three times.
 This will help to ensure accuracy while allowing you to feel confident in the decisions that you’ve made.
 Make sure that all your personal information is correct, especially Social Security numbers.
 Any mistakes on your tax return will lead to slower IRS processing, which means a longer wait for your tax refund.

 4. Tax preparation does not start the day that you want to file your tax return.
 If you want to be fully prepared, you need to think about your tax situation throughout the year.
 Those who wait until April to organize their finances are putting themselves in a vulnerable position.
 Even if the next deadline is months away, you should still do what you can to stay organized NOW to avoid potential problems in the future.